 • Essential e-commerce features like filters, product swatches, and navigation

 Remember: Free doesn’t mean limited.
 Free themes today come with features that used to cost hundreds.
-If you know what to look for — mobile optimization, fast load speed, clean structure — free themes are totally enough to launch your first shopify store.
+If you know what to look for mobile optimization, fast load speed, clean structure and free themes are totally enough to launch your first shopify store.
+In case you’re not too familiar with building websites, a Shopify development agency can handle it for you.

 6 Key Considerations for Choosing a Free Theme